teuton-software/teuton/docs/learn/27-run_script.md

 ### Separate components

-Pass the name of the script, the interpreter in charge of processing it and its arguments through separate parameters.
+Pass the script name, interpreter, and its arguments using separate parameters.

 ```ruby
 target "Mode 2: Upload script and execute on remote host"